• Skip to primary navigation

 4. Can Under-Tightening Choke Tubes Cause Problems?

 • 1.
-It May Fall Off The Gun
+It May Back Out of the Gun

 • 2.
 Performance Issues